Call now in confidence immediate help & advice 24/7

 As a result, treatment is focused on two key aspects: detoxification and counselling.

-Heroin detoxification involves completely stopping the use of this substance under medical supervision.
+Heroin detoxification at drug and alcohol rehab involves completely stopping the use of this substance under medical supervision.

-This can cause many withdrawal symptoms that can be severe enough to result in death if not carefully managed.
+This can cause many withdrawal symptoms that can be severe enough to result in death if not carefully managed through a drug and alcohol rehab.

-Constant medical supervision is advised for patients undergoing heroin withdrawal, as the detox side effects themselves may be potentially dangerous.
+Constant medical supervision is advised for patients undergoing heroin withdrawal, as the detox side effects themselves may be potentially dangerous, which is why treatment at a residential drug and alcohol rehab is so important.

 The risk of overdose is also increased during this time, as the patients’ tolerance drops drastically while withdrawing from this substance.